Employment and Training:

 Contacting your local Disability Employment advisor

-If you feel that the type of work you do is affected by a disability or health condition that is likely to last for 12 months or more, ask the Disability Employment Adviser (DEA) at Peterborough Jobcentre Plus office about Access to Work, or contact Access to Work Business Center on Tel: 01206 288077
+If you feel that the type of work you do is affected by a disability or health condition that is likely to last for 12 months or more, ask the Disability Employment Adviser (DEA) at Peterborough Jobcentre Plus office about Access to Work, or contact Access to Work Business Centre on Tel: 01206 288077

 Getting help – the process